egorovsa/react-video-seek-slider/README.md

 ### Specification

-- `max` (number, required) - Max sliders value
+- `max` (number, required) - video duration (in milliseconds)
-- `currentTime` (number, required) - Current sliders value
+- `currentTime` (number, required) - current video progress (in milliseconds)
-- `progress` (number) - Current buffered progress
+- `progress` (number) - Current buffer progress (in milliseconds)
-- `hideSeekTimes` (boolean) - hide hover current time (Default: false)
+- `hideSeekTimes` (boolean) - hide hover seek time (Default: false)
 - `onChange` ((time:number, offsetTime:number)=>void, required) - script to be run when thumb change position
 - `offset` (number, default:0) - when you need start slider with offset time
-- `secondsPrefix` (string, default: '') - when video time is less than one minutes you can use prefix time as "00:00:"
+- `minutesPrefix` (string, default: '') - when video duration is less than an hour you can use time prefix like "0:" so the time tooltip will show e.g "0:25:23"
-- `minutesPrefix` (string, default: '') - when video time is less than one hour you can use prefix time as "00:"
+- `secondsPrefix` (string, default: '') - when video duration is less than one minute it's possible to use time prefix like "0:00:" and the time tooltip will show e.g "0:00:10"
-- `limitTimeTooltipBySides` (boolean, default: false) - limit the time tooltip position inside track
+- `limitTimeTooltipBySides` (boolean, default: true) - limit the time tooltip position inside of the slider

 ## For development